maurobusso/Chrome-Extension/README.md

 # Chrome-Extension

-This is a chrome extension that allow to save URLs on the drop down window and display them for later use.
+This is extension allows you to save URLs on the drop down window and display them for later use.

 #